Nietaktowny/esp32_oscilloscope/test/README.md

 **Desktop** tests are running in native platform.
 **Embedded** tests are running on hardware, in Espressif platform.

 Each approach is configured separately in it's own PlatformIO configuration environment. (`native_test` for desktop, and `esp32_test` for embedded).
+There is also `native_sdl` environment for running gui tests on emulator.

+### Gui test
+Gui tests are tests that need to be running on emulator with SDL and LVGL.
+These tests are placed in `test\desktop\test_gui\tests` folder and single function running all tests should be first included in `tests.h`, then added to `test_runner.c` main function.

 ## Single test structure